zahra-niazi/DRL/README.md

 ## Implementation Report

 The implementation report is based on the article ["Stabilizing Deep Q-Learning with ConvNets under Data Augmentation."](https://arxiv.org/abs/2107.00644) This report provides an analysis of the ideas presented in the article, along with some suggestions for improvement.
+The updated code for this article is available in [this](https://github.com/zahra-niazi/dmcontrol-generalization-benchmark) repo.
+You can run it in this [colab](https://github.com/zahra-niazi/dmcontrol-generalization-benchmark/blob/svea/dmcgb.ipynb).